joelparkerhenderson/team-focus/README.md

 TEAM FOCUS concepts by Paul N. Friga published in McKinsey Engagement.

-TALK is interpersonal:
+TEAM means:
 * Talk
 * Evaluate
 * Assist
 * Motivate

-FOCUS is analytical:
+FOCUS means:
 * Frame
 * Organize
 * Collect
 * Understand
 * Synthesize

-## TALK
+## TALK is interpersonal

 * Talk: One of the most important elements of high-quality team problem solving is establishing very clear channels of communication.
 This chapter discusses special communication tools and provides guidance concerning best-process communication, inclusion of important constituents outside of the core team, and tips on managing interpersonal dialogue.
 The chapter also features a special section about listening.